sickozell/SickoCV/README.md

 RRL (Record Release Stage): keeps recording while playback is stopped and it is in its release stage.
 Please note that it will always continue recording until the "Rec Fade in/out" knob (FD) time setting is reached (also if release stage of the playback is reached).

-UCS (Update Cue Start): resets the Cue Start cursor to the recording start position after recording is stopped.
+UCS (Update Cue Start): resets the Cue Start cursor to the recording start position after recording is stopped (if recording is reversed it updates Cue End cursor).

-UCE (Update Cue End): resets the Cue End cursor at the end of recording when it is stopped.
+UCE (Update Cue End): resets the Cue End cursor at the end of recording when it is stopped (if recording is reversed it updates Cue Start cursor).

 POR (Play On REC ON): when REC button is switched ON or REC trig it will start playback and recording simultaneously.
 It disables also the REC Re-Arm function.